 In the Outbound view, you can see a list of all outbound emails, the recipient, the sender, the timestamp, the email subject, the type, the email status, and the details of each email (the Outbound view has a refresh rate of 60 seconds).
 Selecting one or more emails pops up a dropdown menu where you can select one of the following actions:

-- Resend - this action will resend the selected email;
+- Resend - this action will resend the selected email (this action works only for delivered emails);

 - Report - this action will automatically mark the selected email as Spam.

-- Blacklist sender - adds the sender (the one who sends the email) to the blacklist of the selected domain(s);
+- Add Sender to Blocklist - adds the sender (the one who sends the email) to the blacklist of the selected domain(s);

-- Whitelist sender - adds the sender (the one who sends the email) to the whitelist of the selected domain(s);
+- Add Sender to Allowlist - adds the sender (the one who sends the email) to the whitelist of the selected domain(s);

-- Blacklist domain - adds the sender's domain (the one who sends the email) to the blacklist of the selected domain(s);
+- Add Domain to Blocklist - adds the sender's domain (the one who sends the email) to the blacklist of the selected domain(s);

-- Whitelist domain - adds the sender's domain (the one who sends the email) to the whitelist of the selected domain(s);
+- Add Domain to Allowlist - adds the sender's domain (the one who sends the email) to the whitelist of the selected domain(s);

-- Whitelist email based on subject - adds the sender's email to the whitelist of the selected subject(s).
+- Add Email based on subject to Allowlist - adds the sender's email to the whitelist of the selected subject(s).
 Unchecking the SPF/DMARC scanning will still perform an SPF/DMARC check to increase security;

-- Blacklist email based on subject - adds the sender's email to the blacklist of the selected subject(s).
+- Add Email based on subject to Blocklist - adds the sender's email to the blacklist of the selected subject(s).

-In the Advanced Status tab, you can use the Select a domain dropdown field to take more actions for the specified domains.
+In the Advanced Status tab, you can use the Choose a domain dropdown field to take more actions for the specified domains.

-- Blacklist Source IP - adds the Source IP Address (the source IP Address of the sending server) to the blacklist of the selected domain;
+- Add Source IP to Blocklist - adds the Source IP Address (the source IP Address of the sending server) to the blacklist of the selected domain;

-- Blacklist Destination IP - adds the Destination IP Address (the destination IP Address where the email is sent to) to the blacklist of the selected domain;
+- Add Destination IP to Blocklist - adds the Destination IP Address (the destination IP Address where the email is sent to) to the blacklist of the selected domain;

-- Whitelist Source IP - adds the Source IP Address (the source IP Address of the sending server) to the whitelist of the selected domain;
+- Add Source IP to Allowlist - adds the Source IP Address (the source IP Address of the sending server) to the whitelist of the selected domain;

-- Whitelist Destination IP - adds the Destination IP Address (the destination IP Address where the email is sent to) to the whitelist of the selected domain.
+- Add Destination IP to Allowlist - adds the Destination IP Address (the destination IP Address where the email is sent to) to the whitelist of the selected domain.

 In the Header tab, you see information about the Envelope-From the Header-From: